bendudson/hermes-3/doc/sphinx/components.rst

 be created with different reaction sets.
 Be careful not to include the same reaction twice.

-When reactions are added, the species involved must be included, or an exception should be thrown.
+When reactions are added, all the species involved must be included, or an exception should be thrown.

 Hydrogenic processes